Skip to main content

 Drywall Eating Simulator Game Cover

-Drywall Eating Simulator is a single player casual simulation game.
+Drywall Eating Simulator is a single player casual shooter game with horror and comedy themes.
 It was developed by Peripheral Playbox and was released on December 10, 2025.
 It received mostly positive reviews from players.

 Aren't you tired of being nice?
 Don’t you just want to… bite something?
 The Struggle Is Real Drywall Eating Simulator is a physics-based 3D adventure carefully constructed to simulate the delights of late capitalist life.
 Engage in small talk, hit your KPIs, and maximize value for shareholders.
 And when you can’t take it anymore you go and eat some drywall.
 Wall Buffet Peek into your n…